 “So how are things on the outside?”
 Randy asked.

-“Everyone’s doing all right,” Jason answered.
+“Everyone’s doing all right,” Jason said.
 “They sure do miss you.”

-“Not as much as I miss them,” Randy said longingly.
+“Not as much as I miss them,” Randy yearned.
 “I even miss the people I don’t like,” he added amusedly.
 “So how’s Gina doing?”

 Jason tried to recall the last time he heard anything about Gina.
 “Not sure, I haven’t seen her around lately.”